mahmoudarafat/database-comparer/README.md

 2. click Apply for needed section.

 ## New in the latest Release:
-1. Migration file for each section with ability to copy the content or ownload a generated file.
+1. Migration file for each section with ability to copy the content or download a generated file.
 2. Ability to auto update default values.
 3. Ability to auto apply directly without manual confirm, just with sumit action.